throneclay/MSP430BoardSamples/README.md

 # MSP430BoardSamples
-The code samples for my MSP430 development board
+The code samples for my MSP430 development board using IAR.